Home

 Rome wasn't built in a day, and sometimes one must accept that some conditions takes time and commitment.
 We both have that.

 I don't adjust her neck at every consultation.
-I believe that too much manipulation, like to many drugs, is not good.
-But how much is "too-much"?
-We don't know.
+I believe that too much manipulation, like too many drugs, is not good.

 She's happy.
-I should be too!
+I should be too.

 Mrs M is a 51 years old woman, in good health, apart from severe "the top of my head is going to explode off" headaches of many years duration, significantly worse over the last 6-7 years when she relocated, and had a bad experience with a Chiropractor.
-Previously chiropractic kept her headaches under control, though they never totally abated.
-She is on heavy medication for migraine.

 One year ago insidious left shoulder started with no known cause.
 Medicine would describe the case as "idiopathic" though subsequent chiropractic examination was interesting...
 She routinely does her own housework, but no specific injury was recalled.